Aadit050208/TrackTect/README.md

 🚀 TrackTect – AI-Powered Competitor Intelligence Toolkit

-🏆 Built at the Adobe GenAI Hackathon 2025💡 A smart way to monitor competitor updates across web, Twitter, YouTube, and more🧠 Powered by modular AI agents, clean UI, and real-time classification
+🏆 Built at the AI AGENT HACKATHON BY PRODUCT SPACE 2025💡 A smart way to monitor competitor updates across web, Twitter, YouTube, and more🧠 Powered by modular AI agents, clean UI, and real-time classification

 🧠 The Problem We Solved